dchebotarov/gemma-gwas-scripts/README.md

 # gemma-gwas-scripts
 A collection of scripts to aid mixed linear model based GWAS with GEMMA

+## Prerequisites
+You need to have the following installed
+ -  PLINK 1.90 ( https://www.cog-genomics.org/plink2/ )
+ - gemma
+ - R (>=3.3))

 ##  Typical workflow

-Inputs:
+#### Inputs
  - A binary PLINK dataset (.bed,.bim,.fam) and
  - a phenotype file (with sample IDs in the first column and one or more phenotypes in subsequent columns).
 The header line should have unique names for phenotypes

-Prerequisites: you need to have the following installed
- -  PLINK 1.90 ( https://www.cog-genomics.org/plink2/ )
- - gemma
- - R (>=3.3))

-###  Workflow
+####  Workflow

 Assuming one has a genotype dataset mydata.bed/bim/fam and a phenotype file pheno.txt with columns ID, Trait1, Trait2

  1. Create necessary files for MLM GWAS (i.e. kinship matrix)
 ```
  ./compute_kinship.sh mydata
 ```
 This creates a file result.cXX.txt in the directory ./kinship